datachomp/datachomp.github.com/source/_posts/2013-08-09-no-longer-buying-aircraft-carriers.markdown

 **Virtuals**
 Even when it comes to virtualization, gone are the days of heavy handed, GUI ridden 4GB of ram windows VM's...
 I can do extremely light, fast Linux VM's and ssh to them.
 It feels seamless and a lot of fun.
 And no comment on how cheaply I can offload a nice virtual [to the cloud][2] vs offloading Windows to the cloud.

-For me and coding, Linux is Adderall and Windows is Jersey Shore.
+For me, Linux is clean and focused and Windows is [Teletubbies][7].
 As I go to build a new machine, breaking myself of the mentality of needing a 16 core, 24GB RAM dev box has been a welcome relief and it's nice to stop and smell the progress.

 [1]: http://www.craigkerstiens.com/2013/02/21/more-out-of-psql/
 [2]: http://digitalocean.com